jorgecarleitao/public-contracts/docs/tools/crawler.rst

 .. class:: ContractsStaticDataCrawler

-    A subclass :class:`JSONCrawler` for static data of contracts.
+    A subclass :class:`JSONCrawler` for static data.
 This crawler only needs to be run once and is used to populate the database the first time.

     .. method:: retrieve_and_save_all()

         Retrieves and saves all static data of contracts.

-.. class:: TendersStaticDataCrawler

-    A subclass :class:`JSONCrawler` for static data of tenders.
-This crawler only needs to be run once and is used to populate the database the first time.

-    .. method:: retrieve_and_save_all()

-        Retrieves and saves all static data of tenders.

 Given the size of Base_ database, and since it is constantly being updated, contracts, entities and tenders, use the following approach: